electron-elements/electron-elements/code_of_conduct.md

 # Code of Conduct

-electron-elements team is made of maintainers of electron element who decide's to add their custom elements made for electron apps to this org.
-This org is meant to provide rich set of electron-elements that makes devloping electron apps more enjoyable.
+This org is meant to provide
+rich set of electron-elements that makes devloping electron apps more enjoyable.

 ## Expected Behavior